-A house with an in-ground pool in the yard has been the ultimate luxury for nearly 100 years, and the allure is not about to go away.
+A house with an in-ground pool in the yard has been the ultimate luxury for nearly 100 years, and the allure is not about to disappear.
 But for some pool owners, it's a relationship they would prefer to end.
 Some are opting to fill in or demolish their swimming pools rather than continue to maintain or remodel their pools.

 Or maybe you have bought a house with an in-ground pool that is in need of repair, requires too much maintenance, or you can use the same for something else.
 Get estimates for a remodel vs. demo before making your decision.

 1. You No Longer Use It